gagolews/stringi/devel/sphinx/rapi/stri_order.rst

 Description
 ~~~~~~~~~~~

-This functions finds a permutation which rearranges the strings in a given character vector into the ascending or descending locale-dependent lexicographic order.
+This function finds a permutation which rearranges the strings in a given character vector into the ascending or descending locale-dependent lexicographic order.

 Usage
 ~~~~~